One-Two-Go Airlines Flight 269: Aircraft

-The aircraft, a McDonnell Douglas MD-82, with line number 1129 and manufacturer's serial number 49183, made its first flight on 13 November 1983, later delivered on 20 December 1983 and first operated by Trans World Airlines as N912TW.
-It was later transferred to American Airlines as part of the merger between the two airlines, before being acquired by One-Two-Go in February 2007, seven months before the crash, and registered as HS-OMG.
+The aircraft was a McDonnell Douglas MD-82, with line number 1129, manufacturer's serial number 49183, and registration N912TW, made its first flight on 13 November 1983, later delivered on 20 December 1983 and first operated by Trans World Airlines.
+When American Airlines merged with TWA, they got the MD-82 before One-Two-GO purchased it in February 2007, seven months before Flight 269.
+It was re-registered HS-OMG when it was bought.

 Survivors and fatalities

 Of the 130 people on board, 85 passengers and five crew members (including both flight crew members) died.

 The airline contacted the rest of the victims' families for evidence to aid in identification.
 Some victims suffered head injuries caused by dislodged baggage.
 Others were trapped and burned alive in the cabin.
 Many survivors sustained burns.

 Various embassies and ministries in Bangkok confirmed the following numbers: